 - Investing involves risk.
 It is possible to get unlucky!
 But bad luck is very unlikely to persist for decades at a time.
 So, we should never invest money that we can’t afford to leave invested for many years if necessary.

 - Over a lifetime, the effects of investing can be breathtaking.
 We turned a single $10,000 investment into $1.5 million over 50 years, and that wasn’t even a particularly exceptional result.

 Each of these conclusions was drawn from a fictional stock market model based on a random number generator.
-But every one of these statements is just as applicable to the real stock market.
+But due to the unpredictability of the real stock market, every one of these statements is valid there as well!